Grashjs/user-guide/workflows-management/work-order/managing-manual-work-orders.md

 ##### <a id="_Editing_Work_Order"></a>Editing Work Order

-When a User receives a work order assignment notification \(by Mobile Push notifications, Web Push Notification and by e\-mail:See [Notifications Chapter](#_Notifications)\) and once the User clicks on a specific work order assigned to them, they will be presented with a detailed view of that work order:
+When a User receives a work order assignment notification \(by Mobile Push notifications, Web Push Notification and by e\-mail and once the User clicks on a specific work order assigned to them, they will be presented with a detailed view of that work order:

 ![](../../static/img/image108.png)

 Upon receiving the work order assignment, the User will need to take the following steps:

 1. __Start the timer:__ To track the time spent on the work order, the user must start the timer, which will record the labor hours dedicated to the task.
-See [Using The Timer Effectively](#_The_Timer)
+See [Using The Timer Effectively](#using-the-timer-and-work-orders-status-effectively)
 2. __Fill out checklists:__ If the work order includes specific checklists or task lists, the user will need to follow and complete these steps, documenting their progress along the way.
-3. __Add labor information:__ As the user works on the task, they will need to record other labor hours spent. \(See [Time Categories](#_4-Timer_Categories) Chapter\).
+3. __Add labor information:__ As the user works on the task, they will need to record other labor hours spent. \(See [Time Categories](../../initial-setup-and-configuration/configurations/categories-configuration.md/#timer-categories) Chapter\).
 4. __Order and add parts:__ If the work order requires the replacement or installation of parts, the technician can order the necessary parts and add them to the work order, ensuring that the required materials are available.
 5. __Link related work orders:__ In some cases, a work order may be related to or dependent on another work order.
-The technician \(or the Admin, Limited Admin\) can link these work orders together for better tracking and coordination.For more details, see chapter about [Linked Work Orders role and use cases.](#_Linking_Work_Orders:)
+The technician \(or the Admin, Limited Admin\) can link these work orders together for better tracking and coordination.For more details, see chapter about [Linked Work Orders role and use cases.](../../tips-annexes/tip-3-linking-work-orders.md)
 6. __Update status and details:__ Throughout the process, the user should update the work order status and details to reflect the progress of the work, such as marking tasks as completed or adding notes and comments.
 7. __Stop the timer and mark as complete:__ Once the work is fully completed, the user must stop the timer to accurately capture the total labor hours spent on the work order.
 Finally, they will mark the work order as "Complete," indicating that the task has been successfully accomplished.